qubitrenegade/certbot-exec/README.md

 You probably don't want to use this cookbook directly either, instead opting to wrap it in your own custom provider.
 However, as `certbot_exec` API IS designed to be wrapped by other resources, you _can_ provide enough parameters in your cookbook to use this resource directly.

-If you are looking to get started quickly, skip to the [Discussion](https://github.com/qubitrenegade/certbot-exec#design) and head straight to [Usage](https://github.com/qubitrenegade/certbot-exec#usage).
+If you are looking to get started quickly, skip to the [Usage](https://github.com/qubitrenegade/certbot-exec#usage) however, you might find the [Design](https://github.com/qubitrenegade/certbot-exec#usage) information enlightening as this is not a cookbook designed to be consumed directly...

 ## Design